itsVinM/itsVinM/README.md

    Basic CLI bank managing system.

    - code compiled with CMake
+   - OOP basic with iterators, extensive use of pointers.
    - "Workflow" with build.yml file, and testing with Github's "Action"
 </p>